-Slightly larger than the average small crossover, the XT5 is 189.6 inches long, but it gets a wheelbase that's par for the segment, measuring only 112.5 inches.
+Slightly larger than the average small car, the XT5 is 189.6 inches in length, but it gets a wheelbase that's par for the segment, measuring only 112.5 inches.
 It has a more average height and width, though, at 66.1 inches and 74.9 inches, respectively.
 Despite its larger dimensions, the SUV isn't overly heavy, weighing in at 3,915 lbs, compared to similar rivals like the 3,931-pound BMW X3 or the 3,889-pound Mercedes-Benz GLC.

 Nine colors comprise the paint palette for the XT5, although only Radiant Silver comes at no additional cost.
 For $625, buyers are granted access to the metallic palette, which consists of Satin Steel, Stellar Black, Manhattan Noir, Shadow, Garnet, and Dark Mocha.
 Two premium paints are available for an additional $1,225, Crystal White Tricoat and Red Horizon Tintcoat.
 Unlike with many premium rivals, exterior color choices do not affect interior ones.

 The new standard turbocharged four-cylinder engine means that the base-model XT5 performs quite differently from its V6-powered upper trims, and for that matter, last year's versions of the crossover.
 With only 237 hp on tap, the inline-four doesn't do much to move the hefty crossover with any haste.
 Acceleration figures have not been released for the new base powertrain, but they're likely to be slower than those of the V6, which already fails to impress.